afterlogic/aurora-files/README.md

 composer.phar install
 ```

-This will install modules discribed in modules.json.
-At this moment aurora-bundle-files repository contains configs for Files bundle biuld.
+This will install modules described in modules.json.
+At this moment aurora-bundle-files repository contains configs for Files bundle build.

 After that, you need to build static files for current module set.